pkvijay65/learn-react/README.md

    - Learned about configuring browsers in `browserlist` for compatibility.
    - Command for installing Parcel as a dev dependency: `npm install -D parcel`.

+9. **Scripts**
+    - In the context of `package.json`, "scripts" refer to custom commands or tasks that can be executed using npm or yarn.
+These scripts are defined in the "scripts" section of the `package.json` file.
+    - Common scripts include "start" for launching the development server, "build" for creating a production build, and user-defined scripts for specific project tasks.

+10. **JSX**
+    -  JSX allows you to write HTML-like tags in JavaScript code, primarily used in React for creating user interface elements.

+11. **Babel**
+    -Babel is a JavaScript compiler that transforms modern JavaScript code (ES6+ syntax) into older versions (ES5) to ensure compatibility with older browsers.
+    -

+12. **React Component**
+    - In React, a component is a reusable and self-contained building block for user interfaces.
+It can be a class component or a functional component.
+    - Component Composition is the practice of combining smaller components to build more complex user interfaces

 ## Trivia

 1. **Package Versioning (`^` and `~`)**